House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 JBL Stage 502 105W Max (35W RMS)

-But that doesn’t mean you need to go out and buy a full-blown replacement sound system.
-Often just changing out your car’s original 5.25-inch speakers will give you those clearer, sharper tones you’ve been looking for.
+However, that doesn’t mean you need to go out and buy a full-blown replacement sound system.
+Changing out your car’s original 5.25-inch speakers will give you the clearer, sharper tones you’ve been looking for.

-However, the car audio market is flooded with so many different brands.
+However, the car audio market is flooded with so many brands.
 It can be difficult to know where to start.
-That’s why we’ve put together these reviews to help you determine the best car speakers for you.
+That’s why we’ve put together these reviews to help you determine the best car speakers.

 Rating Image Product Details